muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 A *SYS_Tuple_Ordered* is any of the following:

-* Any value of any .NET structure type that composes the .NET interface `System.Runtime.CompilerServices.ITuple`.
+* Any value of the .NET structure type `System.ValueTuple`.

+Not permitted for a *SYS_Tuple_Ordered* is any of the following, to keep things more correct and simpler:

+* Any object of the .NET class `System.Tuple`.

-* Any object of any .NET class that composes the .NET interface `System.Runtime.CompilerServices.ITuple`.
+* Any other value of any .NET structure type, or object of any .NET class, that composes the .NET interface `System.Runtime.CompilerServices.ITuple`.

-Note that example composers of `System.Runtime.CompilerServices.ITuple` are:
-`System.ValueTuple<...>`,
-`System.Tuple<...>`.

 ## Article / Labelled Tuple